-This course will prepare prospective elementary teachers to implement a more balanced and thorough curriculum through incorporating the teaching of visual arts, dance, music, and theater arts in the elementary school classroom.
-Components and organization of the arts curricula, pedagogical implications of arts integration in the regular classroom, and arts resources and materials will be examined.
-This course includes 5 hours of field experience.
+This course will explore the arts and provide students with opportunities to implement a more balanced and thorough teaching of visual arts, dance, music, and theater arts for children in the early childhood and intermediate stages.
+Components and organization of the arts, curricula, pedagogical implications of arts integration, appreciation, exploration, and arts resources and materials will be examined.

-EDUC 225 Educational Technology UD (3 SH)
+EDUC 225 Educational Technology

 Candidates will learn strategies for using technology for professional practice and instruction.
 Learning activities also will focus on the use of information and communications technology to facilitate learning how to learn, critical thinking, solving problems, communicating, and collaborating.
 Skills learned in this course will be applied in subsequent methods courses.
-Involves a field experience of at least 5 hours. \$25 fee.
+Involves a field experience of at least 5 hours. \$20 fee.